Evaluating and Improving the Robustness of LiDAR Odometry and Localization Under Real-World Corruptions: Experiment Setup

 \subsection{Datasets}

-We use KITTI Visual Odometry/SLAM Evaluation 2012 (KITTI)~\cite{Geiger2012CVPR} to evaluate the four SLAM systems, DeLORA, MULLS, KISS-ICP, and NeRF-LOAM.
+We use KITTI Visual Odometry/SLAM Evaluation 2012 (KITTI)~\cite{Geiger2012CVPR} to evaluate the four odometry systems, DeLORA, MULLS, KISS-ICP, and NeRF-LOAM.
+The reason is that KITTI is one of the most popular dataset for odometry and all of the selected odometry systems have been evaluated on KITTI.
 KITTI 00 to 10 sequences are released with ground truths.
 We conducted our experiment on sequences 09 and 10 because (1) DeLORA was trained on sequences 00-08 hence only 09 and 10 remain.
 (2) sequences 09 and 10 are of moderate sizes which facilitate the large number of perturbations in a reasonable amount of time and computation resources.

-Apollo South-Bay~\cite{L3NET_2019_CVPR} contains completed ADS recordings covering various driving scenarios.
+We use Apollo South-Bay~\cite{L3NET_2019_CVPR} to evaluate LocNDF.
+Apollo South-Bay contains completed ADS recordings covering various driving scenarios.
+LocNDF released the pretrained model and pre-built map on this dataset.
 In this work, we used a subset of ColumbiaPark-3, consisting of 700 testing frames, which is consistent with LocNDF's pre-trained model~\cite{wiesmann2023ral}.